Tribanadhari Barbarik: Plot

-We cut back to Shyam.
-After looking at the CCTV Shyam and Chandu see 3 man in a van kidnapping Nidhi.
-The 3 men and brought to the station and beat by Purushottam and Chandu.
-The 3 men tell what they know.
-Nidhi was with a boy and that boy bought some drugs from the 3 men.
-After they saw the boy kissing Nidhi's cheek but Nidhi slapped him and went away.
-Then the 3 men took Nidhi in their car and tried touching her.
-Nidhi escaped but one men ripped her a bit of her shirt.
-Then she runs away.
+Meanwhile, after looking at the CCTV footage, Shyam and Chandu see three men in a van kidnapping Nidhi.
+The men are brought to the station and beaten by Purushottam and Chandu.
+The men tell what they know.
+Nidhi was with a boy, who bought some drugs from the men.
+They saw the boy kissing Nidhi's cheek, but Nidhi slapped him and went away.
+Then, the three men took Nidhi in their car and attempted to touch her.
+Nidhi escaped, but one man ripped a bit of her shirt, then she ran away.
 Shyam and Chandu find out that the boy is from Nidhi's school and is named Pranav.
-Pranav is a drug addict and smokes a lot.
-Shyam goes to Pranav's dad to inquire but Pranav is out with his friends smoking.
-Pranav's dad thinks that they are studying and goes to Pranav's friends house.
-After cleaning a bit Pranav goes and talks with Shyam and Chandu and his dad.
-Nidhi and Pranav and friends but Pranav likes Nidhi.
-When Nidhi needs a textbook Pranav offers to take her to a shop on his bike.
-After getting the textbook and riding around for a while Nidhi and Pranav stop at the place the man found her watch.
-Pranav kisses Nidhi but Nidhi slaps him away.
-After riding home he sees Nidhi entering a taxi and her shirt ripped a bit.
+Pranav is a drug addict who smokes a lot.
+Shyam goes to Pranav's father to inquire, but Pranav is out with his friends smoking.
+Pranav's father thinks that they are studying and goes to Pranav's friend's house.
+After cleaning a bit, Pranav goes and talks with Shyam, Chandu, and his father.
+Nidhi and Pranav, and friends, but Pranav likes Nidhi.
+When Nidhi needs a textbook, Pranav offers to take her to a shop on his bike.
+After getting the textbook and riding around for a while, Nidhi and Pranav stop at the location where the man found her watch.
+Pranav kisses Nidhi, but she slaps him away.
+After riding home, he sees Nidhi entering a taxi, and her shirt is ripped a bit.
 On the taxi is a bull symbol.

-We cut to Ram who steals a minister's granddaughter's puppy.
-The minister in furious and Ram demands 50 lakhs for the dog back.
-The Minister agrees but asks police to help get the puppy without any money loss.
-Purushottam and 3 other cops go to the drop off points along with one of the Minister's men.
+Meanwhile, Ram steals a minister's granddaughter's puppy.
+The minister is furious, and Ram demands 50 lakhs for the dog back.
+The minister agrees but asks the police to help retrieve the puppy without incurring any money loss.
+Purushottam and three other cops go to the drop-off points along with one of the Minister's men.